McRandile History, Family Crest & Coats of Arms

 Another 44 words (3 lines of text) are included under the topic Early McRandile Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the McRandile family to the New World and Oceana
+Migration of the McRandile family

 In the 19th century, thousands of Irish left their English-occupied homeland for North America.
 Like most new world settlers, the Irish initially settled on the eastern shores of the continent but began to move westward with the promise of owning land.
 The height of this Irish migration came during the Great Potato Famine of the late 1840s.
 With apparently nothing to lose, Irish people left on ships bound for North America and Australia.
 Unfortunately a great many of these passengers lost their lives - the only thing many had left - to disease, starvation, and accidents during the long and dangerous journey.
 Those who did safely arrive in "the land of opportunities" were often used for the hard labor of building railroads, coal mines, bridges, and canals.
 The Irish were critical to the quick development of the infrastructure of the United States and Canada.
 Passenger and immigration lists indicate that members of the McRandile family came to North America quite early: Christopher Reynolds, who came to Virginia in 1622; Nathaniel Reynold, who settled in Salem in 1630; Robert Reynolds, who settled in Salem in 1630 with his wife Mary and his four children.